Radiative Acceleration of Dense Circumstellar Material in Interacting Supernovae: Analytical Model

 \cite{Boian20} conducted fitting of early optical spectra in hydrogen-rich SNe assuming $s=2$, which led them to simultaneously obtain $D$ and $v_w$.
 Here we compare the observed relations of $D$ and $v_w$ with our model.
 As shown in the previous section, the degree of acceleration will also depend on the extent of the CSM $R_{\rm CSM}$.
 Here we relate this to the duration of the interaction phase\footnote{As seen in Section \ref{sec:numerical}, a compact CSM that is accelerated to a velocity comparable to $v_{\rm sh}$ can prolong the interaction phase from equation (\ref{eq:t_int}).
 Here we consider the samples from \cite{Boian20} where the CSM velocity is only $<1000$ km s$^{-1}$, so this complication can be avoided.}

-Flash spectroscopy indicate that $t_{\rm CSM}$ is typically restricted to $\lesssim 10$ days for Type II SNe \citep{Khazov16,Bruch21,Bruch22}, although it can be much longer for Type IIn SNe.
+Flash spectroscopy indicate that $t_{\rm CSM}$ is typically restricted to $\lesssim 10$ days for Type II SNe \citep{Khazov16,Bruch21,Bruch22}\footnote{An independent constraint of the CSM extent has been inferred from follow-up in other wavelengths, such as the non-detection of late-time radio emission for SN 2013fs \citep{Yaron17}.}, although it can be much longer for Type IIn SNe.
 The early spectra samples of \cite{Boian20} were taken 1--8 days after shock breakout, with a majority (12 out of 17) in the range 2--4 days.
 Here we consider $t_{\rm CSM}$ of $3, 5$, and $10$ days that would be realistic for these samples.
 Using our analytical model we calculate the photospheric velocity at day 3, for different values of $D$ and $t_{\rm CSM}$.

 Figure \ref{fig:v_ph_wind} shows $v_{\rm ph, max}$ as a function of the wind density parameter $D$ for $s=2$, for different values of $t_{\rm CSM}$.
 For low $D\lesssim R_*/\kappa$, the photosphere is close to $R_*$ and the acceleration at the photosphere is independent of $t_{\rm CSM}$.
 For high $D\gg R_*/\kappa$ the location of photosphere becomes close to the outer boundary of the CSM, and thus $v_{\rm ph, max}$ starts to depend on $t_{\rm CSM}$.
 A more compact CSM results in larger acceleration, but a shorter observable window of the upstream CSM.